munificent/craftinginterpreters/book/jumping-back-and-forth.md

 Then we change `loopStart` to point to the offset where the increment expression begins.
 Later, when we emit the loop instruction after the body statement, this will cause it to jump up to the *increment* expression instead of the top of the loop like it does when there is no increment.
-This is how we stitch the increment in to run after the body.
+This is how we weave the increment in to run after the body.

-It's a little convoluted, but it all works out.
+It's convoluted, but it all works out.
 A complete loop with all the clauses compiles to a flow like this:

 <img src="image/jumping-back-and-forth/for.png" alt="Flowchart of the compiled bytecode of a for statement." />

-Again, we didn't need to touch the runtime.
-It's all in the compiler.
-We've taken a big <span name="leap">leap</span> forward in our VM -- clox is now Turing complete.
-We've also covered quite a bit of new syntax: three statements and two expression forms.
+As with implementing `for` loops in jlox, we didn't need to touch the runtime.
+It all gets compiled down to primitive control flow operations the VM already supports.
+In this chapter, we've taken a big <span name="leap">leap</span>
+forward -- clox is now Turing complete.
+We've also covered quite a bit of new
+syntax: three statements and two expression forms.
 Even so, it only took three new simple instructions.
 That's a pretty good effort-to-reward ratio for the architecture of our VM.

 <aside name="leap">